adam-fallon/ComposableArchitectureDemoProject/README.md

 # ComposableArchitectureDemoProject

-This is a demo project showcasing what a real app using [TCA](https://github.com/pointfreeco/swift-composable-architecture) from PointFree could look like;
+This is a demo project showcasing what a real(ish) app using [TCA](https://github.com/pointfreeco/swift-composable-architecture) from PointFree could look like;

 ![TCA](https://github.com/pitt500/OnlineStoreTCA/blob/main/Images/TCA_Architecture.png)